April 1, read the Bible in a year in PowerPoint; commented

 In 1 Samuel 10.
 Saul was Anointed King and proclaimed King over all Israel.

-April 20, read the Bible in a year; in PowerPoint, with comments.
+April 20, read the Bible in a year in PowerPoint; with comments.

 Mark 15:1-20, Early in the morning Jesus was brought before Pilate since only the Romans could execute capital punishment.
 Pilate, trying to get out of the situation offered to release Barabbas, a known murderer and insurrectionist, or Jesus, and the crowd chose Barabbas.
 Pilate gave in to the crowd, the Soldiers mocked Jesus, and the verdict was that Jesus the King was to be Crucified.